mrclay/Elgg-elggx_lists_api/README.md

 * "delete_item" (includes `$params['item_guid']`)
 * "rearrange_items" (includes `$params['items_before']` and `$params['items_after']`)

-If the user should be allowed to alter the collection in the manner specified by `$type`, then your handler function should return `true`.
+If the user should be allowed to alter the collection (in the action specified by `$type`), then your handler function should return `true`.

+Also included are views `elggx_collections/output/(add|remove)_item_link` to write links to the above actions.

+### UI for rearranging items (TODO)

+JavaScript code to support the `rearrange_items` action (based on jQuery UI Sortable) has been copied from a working project, but must be refactored to function.
+It's located in views/default/js/elggx_collections.js

+I hope to offer a view that supports outputting a collection so that it can be reordered.
+The reordering mechanism should work across pagination boundaries, but obviously there's no way to drag items across pages, so it may be wise to always present the list on one page when it must be sorted.

+The backend reordering mechanism is designed to perform as few queries as possible, but this API will certainly have limitations.

 ### Setup

 Install this plugin as `path/to/Elgg/mod/elggx_collections_api`

+### Support

+Ask questions via https://groups.google.com/forum/#!forum/elgg-development or http://community.elgg.org/groups/profile/7/plugin-development